 Furthermore, while planned interim analyses in clinical trials can enable early terminations for futility or for overwhelming efficacy, the timing, which can be based on accrual of events, enrollment or other factors, and the results of such analyses, is unpredictable.

-For example, in GALACTIC-HF, a Phase 3 clinical trial of omecamtiv mecarbil, we anticipate an interim analysis for overwhelming efficacy in 2020, but the exact timing and outcome of such interim analysis are uncertain.
-Although our GALACTIC-HF trial is being conducted under an SPA agreement with FDA, there is no guarantee that either the trial will be successful, or even if successful, that FDA would approve any resulting NDA.
+GALACTIC-HF is being conducted under an SPA agreement with FDA.
+However, even where the FDA agrees to the design, execution and analysis proposed in protocols reviewed under the SPA process, the FDA may revoke or alter its agreement in certain circumstances, and the FDA retains significant latitude and discretion in interpreting the terms of the SPA agreement and the data and results from any study that is subject to the SPA agreement.
+There is no guarantee that either the trial will be successful, or even if successful, that FDA would approve any resulting NDA.